peterrenshaw/bigbox/docs/hack-bigbox-three-little-pigs.md

 Once there were three little pigs.
 They each needed to build REST api servers in Python.

-The first little pig decided to use a really, really good webserver.
-It's called Tornado.
-"My REST api is going to withstand a torrent of slashdot hacks", said the first little pig.

 ### First little pig